zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 ### 1.1 Program Structure:

-**Neural Networks:**   Learn how to build and train a simple neural network from scratch using python.
+**Neural Networks:**   Learn how to build and train a simple neural network from scratch using python

 【Build your First Neural Network ( predict bike rental ) 】

 **Convolutional Networks:**  Detect and identify objects in images.

 【Object Recognition — Dog Breed Classifier】

 **Recurrent Neural Networks ( RNNs ):**  Particularly well suited to data that forms sequences like text, music, and time series data.

 【implement [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) model】【Generate TV scripts】

 **Generative Adversarial Networks ( GANs ) :**   One of the newest and most exciting deep learning architectures, showing incredible capacity for understanding real-world data and can be used for generating images.

 【 [CycleGAN](https://github.com/junyanz/CycleGAN) project】【Generate Novel Human Faces】

-**Deep Reinforcement Learning**:  Use deep neural networks to design agents that can learn to take actions in a simulated environment and then apply it to complex control tasks like video games and robotics【Teaching Quadcopter how to Fly】
+**Deep Reinforcement Learning**:  Use deep neural networks to design agents that can learn to take actions in simulated environment and then apply it to complex control tasks like video games and robotics.

+【Teaching Quadcopter how to Fly】

 ### 1.2  Applying Deep Learning

-**Related DL Project Examples：**Style Transfer；Deep Traffic ( Reinforcement Learning)；Flappy Bird
+**Related DL Project Examples: ** Style Transfer；Deep Traffic ( Reinforcement Learning)；Flappy Bird

 **Books to read：**